Nightline is a listening, emotional support and information service, run by students, for students.

 We are proud to have won Nightline of the Year 2012, Best Volunteer Training and Support 2015, Nightline Region of the Year (Scotland) 2016, and Best Volunteer Training 2020.

-Today we operate a call service and an instant messenger service, open from 8pm till 8am every night of term except Thursdays.
+Today we operate a call service and an instant messenger service, open from 8pm till 8am for 4 days a week: Sunday, Monday, Tuesday, and Wednesday.
 We aim to support students across Edinburgh, with backing from Edinburgh’s Higher and Further Education Institutions – the University of Edinburgh, Edinburgh Napier University, Queen Margaret University, Edinburgh College, Heriot-Watt University, and West Lothian College.

 The vast majority of our volunteers are anonymous, both for the benefit of our callers and for the welfare of our volunteers.
 So, who exactly are we?
 Edinburgh Nightline is made up of volunteers from Edinburgh’s higher and further education institutions.
 Our volunteers are from different disciplines in various years of both undergraduate and postgraduate degrees, as well as a small number of recent alumni volunteers to help keep the service running.